How to Prepare Bank Statements for a Visa Application

 Callout: A common mistake is depositing a large sum of borrowed money immediately before the application to inflate the balance.
 Experienced visa officers recognize this pattern—called "window dressing"—and it often leads to refusal rather than approval.

-What Your Statement Needs to Show {#what-to-show}
+What Your Statement Needs to Show

 Strong financial proof for a visa bank statement typically includes: